Robust Importance Sampling with Adaptive Winsorization: Introduction

 A relevant question in this context is the extent to which the variance of the terms

 can be controlled.
-A straightforward possibility is to winsorize them.
-That is, define the random variables censored at levels $-M$ and $M$ by
+While many modifications of these terms have been proposed to achieve variance reduction (see \cite{fithian2014semiparametric}, \cite{riihimaki2014laplace}, \cite{vehtari2015pareto}, \cite{delyon2016integral}, and \cite{chan2020robust}), they generally rely on delicate tail or moment conditions.
+This paper considers a novel way to winsorize $Y_i$ in a data-dependent manner that does not have such requirements.
+Indeed, define the random variables censored at levels $-M$ and $M$ by

-With this notation, the usual importance sampling can be rewritten $\hat{\theta}_n = \frac{1}{n} \sum_{i=1}^{n} Y_i$, while the \emph{winsorized importance sampling estimator} at level $M$ is
+With this notation, the usual importance sampling can be rewritten $\hat{\theta}_n = \frac{1}{n} \sum_{i=1}^{n} Y_i$, while the winsorized importance sampling estimator at level $M$ is

-Note $M$ indexes a bias-variance trade-off.
-As the threshold level $M$ is decreased for the winsorized estimator $\hat{\theta}^M_n$, the variance lessens as the bias grows.
-Indeed, the sample mean $\hat{\theta}_n$ has zero bias with potentially enormous variance, while winsorizing with $M=0$ produces the constant estimator $\hat{\theta}_n=0$.
-This trade-off will be considered more carefully in Section \ref{sec:truncated_IS}, but clearly a good choice of threshold $M$ is crucial for winsorized importance sampling to work at all.
+The choice of $M$ indexes a bias-variance trade-off.
+As the threshold level $M$ is decreased, the variance lessens as the bias grows.
+The extreme case $M=\infty$ chooses the sample mean, with zero bias but potentially infinite variance, while $M=0$ produces the constant estimator $\hat{\theta}_n=0$.
+Past proposals suggested asymptotic considerations or cross-validation as means to pick $M$ (see \cite{ionides2008truncated}, \cite{sen2017identifying}, \cite{northrop2017cross}).

-To pick an optimal threshold level, the Balancing Principle (also known as Lepski's Method) is adopted.
-This method adaptively selects a threshold level, among a predefined set, that automatically winsorizes more when the variance of the estimator is high compared to bias, and less (or not at all) when the variance is comparatively lower.
-It also yields finite-sample optimality guarantees for the winsorized estimator.
+To obtain finite-sample guarantees, however, this paper proposes an adaptation of the Balancing Principle (also known as Lepskii's Method, see \cite{Lepskii_1991} and \cite{mathe2006lepskii}) to pick the optimal threshold level.
+This method adaptively selects a level that automatically winsorizes more when the variance of the estimator is high compared to bias, and less (or not at all) when the variance is comparatively lower.
+The following result is a particular case of the more general Theorem \ref{thm:balanced_IS} and can be applied to the exponential example previously considered.